 See More...See Less...-2023-32783) that may have far-reaching implications for other product users.

-My findings indicate that ADAudit Plus contains a vulnerability allowing WindowsA series of operating systems developed by Microsoft Corporation.
+My findings indicate that ADAudit Plus contains a vulnerability which allows WindowsA series of operating systems developed by Microsoft Corporation.
 It provides a graphical user interface for managing files and running software applications on computers, laptops, and other devices.
 Windows is one of the most commonly used operating systems globally.

 See More...See Less... user accounts to remain completely invisible to ADAudit Plus.
 User accounts leveraging this vulnerability will be undetected by ADAudit Plus, and all auditA systematic examination or review of a system, process, or set of records to ensure compliance with regulations, standards, or internal policies.
 Audits are crucial in business and finance for verifying accuracy and ensuring that procedures are followed correctly.